Polymer/old-docs-site/1.0/docs/devguide/properties.md

 markup, and instead that properties are set directly for changes at runtime.
 {: .alert .alert-info }

+### Configuring boolean properties

+For a Boolean property to be configurable from markup, it must default to `false`.
+If it defaults to `true`, you cannot set it to `false` from markup, since the presence of the attribute, with or without a value, equates to `true`.
+This is the standard behavior for attributes in the web platform.

+If the standard behavior doesn't fit your use case, you can use a string-valued or number-valued attribute instead.

+### Configuring object and array properties

+For object and array properties you can pass an object or array in JSON format:

+    <my-element book='{ "title": "Persuasion", "author": "Austen" }'></my-element>

+Note that JSON requires double quotes, as shown above.

 ## Configuring default property values {#configure-values}